Skip to content

 Full GitHub Copilot review · Cursor vs GitHub Copilot comparison

-Claude Code is the strongest claude sonnet 4.5 cursor alternatives pick because it is built by Anthropic around the model directly.
+Claude Code is the strongest claude sonnet cursor alternatives pick because it is built by Anthropic around the model directly.
 It runs as a CLI tool that lives in your terminal, indexes your repo, edits files, runs tests, opens browsers, and uses git and gh as first-class tools.
-For developers who already prefer the terminal — vim, tmux, ssh — it is closer to a senior pair programmer than any IDE-based tool.
-It also costs less than you would expect: included with Claude Pro at $20 per month, with API overage based on Claude Sonnet 4.5 token pricing.
+For developers who already prefer the terminal, vim, tmux, ssh, it is closer to a senior pair programmer than any IDE-based tool.
+It also costs less than you would expect: included with Claude Pro at $20 per month billed monthly, or $17 per month on the annual plan.
+Heavier users can move to Max from $100 per month, and Team seats start at $20 per seat per month billed annually.
+All of these tiers include Claude Code.

-Where Claude Code beats Cursor: terminal-native workflow, faster on long agentic tasks, no IDE lock-in, and Claude Sonnet 4.5 used end-to-end without the rate limit hops you sometimes see in Cursor.
+Where Claude Code beats Cursor: terminal-native workflow, faster on long agentic tasks, no IDE lock-in, and the current Claude models used end-to-end without the rate limit hops you sometimes see in Cursor.
 Where it loses: no graphical inline-edit, no IDE chrome, and the learning curve is steeper for developers who live in VS Code.

-Pros: Best Claude Sonnet 4.5 experience, terminal-native, strong gh and git integration, fast on long tasks, scriptable, no IDE lock-in.
+Pros: Best Claude experience of any coding tool, terminal-native, strong gh and git integration, fast on long tasks, scriptable, no IDE lock-in.

 Cons: No GUI, no inline composer, requires terminal comfort, API costs can spike on long agent runs.